tjthurman/wtjr_sdm/README.md

 Once all the necessary software is installed and you have obtained the necessary data, you can use `snakemake` to run our analysis pipeline.
 First, set this project directory as your working directory, and then execute:

 ```
-snakemake --cores 1
+snakemake
 ```

+NEED TO EDIT- SOME PARTS WILL RUN

 This will run `snakemake`, but should not run the full pipeline.
 The final figures and results are saved in this repository, so `snakemake` will determine there is nothing to be done.
 To force the pipeline to be re-run (and to generate the intermediate files which were too large to be uploaded to GitHub), run:

 ```
-snakemake --cores 1 -F
+snakemake -F
 ```

-This should run the full pipeline, though note that it will likely take a long time, and may fail depending on the amount of processing power and memory available on your computer.
-Note also that some steps may produce slightly different outputs: the thinning and model-fitting processes are not deterministic, though we have provided random number seeds to mitigate these issues as much as possible.
+This should run the full pipeline, though note that it will likely take a long time.
+Also, you will likely get slightly different results, maps, and plots from our published analysis.
+This is because the model-fitting processes are not deterministic, and there will be a small amount of numerical variance upon re-running.

+Finally, the pipeline may fail if you attempt to run it on a personal computer with insufficient processing power, memory, and storage.
 We ran our analysis on a HPC cluster, and recommend you do the same.
 See the `snakemake` documentation for guidance on running `snakemake` on a [cluster](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) and how to set up a [profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) for specifying HPC options.
 A sample command for running our pipeline on a cluster, using the `snakemake` profile found in a folder named `sp_wtjr`, is:

 ```
 snakemake --profile sp_wtjr/ -F